ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 ------

-Calculate central values for temperature and density.
+The central values for temperature and density is then calculated for the profile paramaters

+###### Core temperature & density derivation

 We calculate the volume integrated profile and then divide by the volume of integration to get the volume average density $\langle n \rangle$.
 If we assume the plasma to be a torus of circular cross section then we can use spherical cordinates.
 We can simplify the problem by representing the torus as a cyclinder of height equal to the circumfrence of the torus equal to $2\pi R$ where $R$ is the major radius of the torus.